xianshenglu/blog/source/_posts/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test.md

 - Also, in the example test, **we only need 3 lines to verify that the target websites is available** and not displaying a blank page to users.
 If we deploy the tests to the CI QA and end users will have much lower chances of meeting a blank page.

-You can also see the generated test reports
+You can also see the generated test reports.
+Please notice, we haven't configured anything until now.

 ![Alt text](../images/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test-image-6.png)
 ![Alt text](../images/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test-image-7.png)

 ### One step further

-If [playwright homepage](https://playwright.dev/) is our own product, then we can summarize the core functions or test cases
+If [playwright homepage](https://playwright.dev/) is our own product, then we can summarize the core functions or smoke use cases

-1. The homepage should be available
+1. The homepage should be available, not displaying a blank page.
 2. click the `Docs` should go to the document page
-3. The document page should display the correct documents
+3. The document page should display the correct document.

 Actually, there're many remaining functions in the homepage, but the core functions are not too many.
 Since it's a document website, the core function is that it is available and provides correct content.